simondlevy/OneShot125/README.md

 ```

 In this sketch, ```inputInit()``` is a (possibly empty) function that sets up
-your input device, such as an R/C receiver.
-The ```getInput()``` function returns
+your input device, such as an R/C receiver, or the potentiometer used in the
-a floating-point value between 0 and 1, such as the normalized throttle or
+video.
+The ```getInput()``` function returns a floating-point value between 0
-potentiometer reading.
+and 1, such as the normalized throttle or potentiometer reading.

 ## Calibrating your ESCs